Hello, in this post we are going to discuss the different types of allowances in the salary slip of an employee.

 The base income of an employee which is constant and fixed.
 This entire amount is a part of your in-hand salary.
 So, basic salary depends on the employee’s designation and their area/industry of work.

 Allowances are an integral part of the salary structure of an employee.
-It is provided in addition to the basic salary.
+It is provided besides the basic salary.
 It mainly depends on the employer and can also vary from company to company.

 These allowances also include HRA (house rent allowance), LTA (leave travel allowance), DA (dearness allowance), medical, vehicle, mobile phone, incentives and special allowances.